Classical algorithms for measurement-adaptive Gaussian circuits: Classical algorithms

 By direct calculation, we upper-bound the variance of $X$ by $\|\hat{O}_A\|_2^2\,\mathbb{E}_{\bm{n}}[\Tr(\hat{\rho}_{\bm{n}}^2)]$, where $\hat{\rho}_{\bm{n}}$ is the reduced density matrix on subsystem $A$ for outcome $\bm{n}$.

 Finally, efficient implementation requires analyzing three subroutines: (i) sampling from $p(\bm{n})$, (ii) sampling from $q(\bm{\alpha}_A)$, and (iii) computing $X(\bm{n},\bm{\alpha}_A)$.

 Sampling from $q(\bm{\alpha}_A)$ is straightforward due to its product structure, cf. Eq.~\eqref{eq:prod}.
 Sampling from $p(\bm{n})$ amounts to computing marginal photon-number probabilities of a state obtained by applying a Gaussian circuit to a general product input.
 This is nontrivial in general.
-For Fock input states and linear-optical circuits, Gurvits introduced an algorithm (the so-called Gurvits's second algorithm) that is efficient whenever the number of marginal modes is constant~\cite{aaronson2011computational, ivanov2020complexity}.
+For Fock input states and linear-optical circuits, Gurvits introduced an algorithm (the so-called Gurvits' second algorithm) that is efficient whenever the number of marginal modes is constant~\cite{aaronson2011computational, ivanov2020complexity}.
 We extend this algorithm to arbitrary product input states and Gaussian circuits (see Sec.~\ref{sec:marginal} and Appendix~\ref{app:gurvits_general} for more details): \begin{lemma}[Computing photon-number marginal probabilities in Gaussian circuits] Consider an $M$-mode bosonic system, product states $|\psi\rangle$, $|\phi\rangle$, a Gaussian unitary $\hat{G}_0$, and an $L$-mode Fock state $|\bm{n}\rangle$.
+Here, we assume that the states $|\phi\rangle$ and $|\psi\rangle$ have a fixed maximum photon number.
 Then

-can be exactly computed in polynomial time in $M$ if $L=O(1)$. \end{lemma} Note that $|\psi\rangle$ and $|\phi\rangle$ may differ, which is an additional generalization beyond Gurvits's original setting.
+can be exactly computed in polynomial time in $M$ if $L=O(1)$. \end{lemma} Note that $|\psi\rangle$ and $|\phi\rangle$ may differ, which is an additional generalization beyond Gurvits' original setting.
 Using this lemma, we can efficiently sample from $p(\bm{n})$ whenever $L=O(1)$.

 Finally, evaluating $X(\bm{n},\bm{\alpha}_A)$ requires computing a similar overlap term.
 Since the lemma also applies when $|\psi\rangle$ and $|\phi\rangle$ differ, we can absorb $\hat{D}^\dagger(\bm{\alpha}_A)$ into the input and compute the random variable $X(\bm{n},\bm{\alpha}_A)$ efficiently when $L=O(1)$.